oracle-livelabs/oci/peoplesoft-oda/1setup-oda/setup-oda.md

 3. On the OCI Digital Assistants page,  click on the create digital assistant instance button

-    If you have a development compartment click on its name to open it.
-Inside there we will click on the create compartment button and create a child as shown

     ![Click click on the create digital assistant instance button near the center of the screen](./images/oci-digital-assistant.png " ")

-4. Select the  compartment where you want to create the digital assistant, provide a name,description for the digital assistant and select development as the shape and click create.
+4. Select the  compartment where you want to create the digital assistant, provide a name,  description for the digital assistant and select development as the shape and click create.

   ![Fill in the desired name, description, compartment and shape for ODA](./images/fill-oda-details.png " ")